 • Boyd's wand is universal in location.

-Shigella are resistant to being in the external environment.
-In water, in a vegetative state, they remain active for about a week, in the ground - for three months, in food - for about a month, they tolerate low temperatures and dryness well.
+Shigella is resistant to being in the external environment.
+In water they remain active in a vegetative state for about a week, in soil for three months, in food for about a month, and they tolerate low temperatures and dryness well.
 Bacteria are destroyed instantly by boiling or using disinfectants, and at a temperature of 60 degrees Celsius they are viable for about half an hour.

 Incubation period

-The incubation time of an infection is the interval from the entry of the pathogen into the body until the appearance of the primary characteristic symptoms.
+The incubation time of an infection is the interval from the pathogen entering the body until the appearance of primary characteristic symptoms.
 The incubation period for dysentery is very different for adults and children.
-Manifestations can occur as early as 2-3 hours after enterobacteria enter the body immediately in an acute form.
+Manifestations can occur within 2-3 hours after enterobacteria enters the body in an immediate acute form.
 Erased or latent forms, on the contrary, practically do not appear after the incubation period.

-For adults, the time of development of the disease can take from one day to a week, but in most diagnostic cases, dysentery develops in 2-3 days.
-During this period, a form of the disease is formed - colitis, gastroenterocolitic or a rare severe form - gastroenteric.
-Dysentery itself in children can take about a month in an acute form (3 months in the case of an acute prolonged course) and more than 3 months in a chronic condition.
+For adults, the time for the disease to develop can take from one day to a week, but in most diagnostic cases, dysentery develops within 2-3 days.
+During this period, a form of the disease is formed - colitic, gastroenterocolitic or a rare severe form - gastroenteric.
+Dysentery itself in children can last about a month in an acute form (3 months in cases of acute protracted course) and more than 3 months in a chronic state.

 Transmission routes